Skip to content

 Risks of Basic Image Editors

-Be careful when using basic image editors like Paint.
-Drawing a black box over text often doesn’t remove the underlying data.
-Someone could potentially increase the brightness or contrast to see what’s underneath.
-Always use dedicated redaction tools that perform true data scrubbing.
+Exercise caution when using basic image editors like Paint.
+Drawing a black box over text often fails to remove the underlying data.
+Someone could potentially increase the brightness or contrast to see what sits underneath.
+Dedicated redaction tools perform true data scrubbing.

 Summary